Traditionally the Marketing Mix is coordinated so efficient

 strategies are developed for products purchased in shops.

 The internet has changed the way we sell our products and services.
 That’s a fact.
-Consumers now use the internet to research and purchase products/services online, so firms need online strategies to attract and retain customers.
-The e-Marketing mix considers the elements of presenting the marketing mix online.
-Lets look at it in more detail.
+Consumers use the internet to research and purchase products online, so firms need online strategies to attract and retain customers.
+The e-Marketing mix refreshes the marketing mix ready for the online market place.

 The buying process is also customised for returning visitors, making repeat purchases easier.
 Organisations can also offer immediately ancillary products along with the main purchase.
 For example, the chance to buy extra printer cartridges along with your purchase of your printer online.
 The product can also be customised to consumers needs. www.nike.com offer customised trainers to users online.
 Users can design and see their trainers online before they order!